99 ways to generate leads and acquire customers

 - For each article or post that you create try to have a bigger piece of content you can use as a give-away in exchange for a prospect’s email address.
 This could take the form of a white paper, in-depth guide, video, or longer article that expands on the original article.

 - Content that has immediate practical use is often more popular than a dry, academic treatise.
 If you can produce content that helps people do their jobs better, you’ll make new friends.
 Think of ridiculously long lists like this one!

 - You can also give away bits of content for prospects to use, even if it’s something as simple as a document template in Word.
 If you can genuinely solve a problem or save time for your target audience, they will download your content and happily give you an email address in exchange.

 - Sometimes you’ll have to demonstrate to your prospects that they even have a problem before you can give them the solution.
-This is particularly with new and innovative products.
-In this case you’ll need to craft a narrative which sparks recognition in your audience.
+This is particularly so with new and innovative products.
+In this case you’ll need to craft a narrative which educates and creates understanding in your audience.

 - As your content program starts to show results, you can get more sophisticated.
 Prospects respond well to video and interactive content so you can do surveys, webinars, podcasts and movies too.

 - In-depth content makes you an authority in your field and you’ll rank highly for it in search engines.
 If you swap back links with trusted sources you might become Google’s promoted answer to whatever question you are answering – which can send you a lot of traffic.

 - When creating any content, always be thinking what your Call to Action is.
 What do you want the prospect to do next after engaging with this piece of content.
 Unless the prospect gives you an email address for something, or follows you on social media, it’s difficult to continue the conversation.

 How are you moving prospects from don’t-know-you to client?
 Get your funnel set up.